Employers generally can dismiss employees with or without cause.

 Often the biggest issue is the cost of litigating a ‘wrongful dismissal’.
 The wrongfully dismissed employee (which includes the employee who did not receive a sufficient ‘notice’ period (or pay instead of the ‘notice’) has a duty to try to find alternate employment.
 If alternate employment is available, this can significantly reduce (if not eliminate) whatever ‘damages’ the employee would have suffered.

-Provided by the law firm of Taylor Conway whom specialize in litigation and personal injury law.
+Provided by the law firm of Taylor Conway specializing in real estate and injury law.